XFG16/YouTubeDiscordPresence/README.md

  - Press `Alt` + `Enter` to show properties in Visual Studio
  - Maybe add a feature to stop the presence from disappearing when no video is playing; instead, just make the rich presence display idle (let the user choose between original or this)
  - Maybe have presence display a different icon for YouTube Music
- - For linking the Discord Game SDK to Visual Studio, go to `[PROJECT NAME ON EXPLORER] > Properties > Linker > Input > Additional Dependencies` and add the exact path to the `.lib` file associated with the `.dll` file